MonikaCyprys/countries-react-app/README.md

 # Frontend Mentor - REST Countries API with color theme switcher solution

-This is a solution to the REST Countries API challenge on Frontend Mentor.
+[NOT WORKING API ANYMORE] This is a solution to the REST Countries API challenge on Frontend Mentor.
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents